-The Johns Hopkins Department of Orthopaedic Surgery, Trauma Division is seeking a Physician Assistant to work collaboratively within a multi-disciplinary team and under the direction, supervision and responsibility of a physician, and in accordance with established policies, evaluates patient's health status through diagnostic procedures and tests.
+The Johns Hopkins Department of Orthopaedic Surgery is seeking a Physician Assistant to work collaboratively within a multi-disciplinary team within the Orthopaedic Oncology division and under the direction and responsibility of a physician, and in accordance with established policies, evaluates patient's health status through diagnostic procedures and tests.
 Provide therapeutic patient care under direction of a physician and in accordance with established protocols.

 Interview patients and compiles patient medical histories to assist in determination of health status.
 Perform physical examinations of patients, noting normal and abnormal findings.
 Obtain specimens from patients and runs routine laboratory tests and procedures; performs diagnostic tests, orders non-routine laboratory tests or procedures as required.
 Analyze and evaluates patient history, physical examination findings and laboratory values, and makes preliminary diagnosis of patients for review by physician.
 Develop care/treatment plan for patient according to established protocols and procedures; confers and consults with supervisory physician and other professionals before implementing treatment.